ReHumanizeProductions/links/README.md

-# Uncovering the Role of α4βδ GABAA Receptors in Synaptic Pruning of the Prelimbic Cortex and its Impact on Anxiety Response in Adulthood.

-A thesis submitted to the faculty of

-The School of Graduate Studies State University of New York Downstate Medical Center

-In partial fulfillment of the requirements for the degree of Doctor of Philosophy

-by

-**Matthew R. Evrard**

-Program in Neural and Behavioral Science

-03/27/2022

-Thesis Advisor: Sheryl Smith, Ph.D.

-Physiology and Pharmacology

 ## Introduction

 The intricate process of developing and refining the nervous system relies heavily on the formation and elimination of synaptic connections1.
 Synaptic pruning, a critical mechanism that removes unnecessary or weak synapses to foster circuit refinement and plasticity, plays a vital role in establishing appropriate neural circuits and behaviors2.
 Various neuropsychiatric disorders have been linked to dysregulation of synaptic pruning2,3.
 Although this dysregulation has been extensively investigated in schizophrenia4, its involvement in anxiety disorders remains largely unexplored.
 Anxiety disorders, which affect millions of people globally, are highly prevalent and produce debilitating conditions.
 Hence, understanding the mechanisms contributing to their development and maintenance is essential.